Landscaper removing invasive plants

 Sometimes, nature tries to take over.

-Invasive plants are an increasing problem in Maryland and Virginia, taking over forests of native trees and plants and slowly killing them.
+Invasive plants are an increasing problem in Maryland, Virginia, and DC, taking over areas of native trees and plants and slowly killing them.

 What are invasive plants?
-How do you control invasive plants?
+How do you control them?

 An invasive plant is a species that’s become a pest, growing aggressively, spreading and displacing other plants.